-Live longer with a creative, enriching job
+Live longer with creative, enriching work

 "The most important finding is that creative activity helps people stay healthy," said lead author John Mirowsky, a sociology professor with the Population Research Center at the University of Texas at Austin.
 "Creative activity is non-routine, enjoyable and provides opportunity for learning and for solving problems.
 People who do that kind of work, whether paid or not, feel healthier and have fewer physical problems".